Best Things to Do in Key West in May (2024)

 Key West Weather

 Humidity hasn’t crept in yet.
 But, it will start to increase over the month.
 By the end of the month, the humidity will begin to feel like the rest of the summer months.
 Not too many rainy days usually in May.
 The average is at 5 a month.
-The Atlantic Hurricane Season will begin officially in June, but in the meantime, you may see some tropical storms.
+This means there are a lot more sunny days this month.
+The Atlantic Hurricane Season will begin officially in June, but in the meantime, you may see a tropical storm roll in.

 Getting to Key West